HOW TO GAIN MUSCLE FASTER WITH REST-PAUSE TRAINING

-Also, rest-pause training reduces gym time without impairing the effectiveness of your workout.
+Also, a rest-pause style reduces gym time without impairing the effectiveness of your workout.

 Generally, when training, only the last few reps of a given set are an effective trigger for muscle growth.
 This is often referred to as “effective reps” in the evidence-based fitness community.

 You typically won’t trigger muscle growth unless your body has a good reason to adapt to the stimulus you place on it.
 As in, the easier the reps are, the less effective they are for muscle growth if they’re not near the point of muscular failure.